Duloxetine dose elderly

 It is important for healthcare providers to carefully consider the individual needs of each elderly patient when prescribing duloxetine and to monitor for any adverse effects.

-See also Duloxetine chemical formula
+See also Duloxetine increased sweating

 Recommended Dosage